dakuten/kasugano-lightline/README.md

 ==================

-A colorscheme for [lightline](https://github.com/itchyny/lightline) inspired by @kori Kasugano theme as it appears on http://terminal.sexy .
+A colorscheme for [lightline](https://github.com/itchyny/lightline) inspired by Kori Ayakashi's Kasugano theme as it appears on http://terminal.sexy .

 Installation
 ----------